Diocese of Charleston: 1843 to 1950

-Pope Gregory XVI in 1843 appointed Ignatius Reynolds from the Archdiocese of Baltimore to replace England as bishop of Charleston.
+Pope Gregory XVI in 1843 appointed Monsignor Ignatius Reynolds from the Archdiocese of Baltimore to replace England as bishop of Charleston.
 During his tenure, Reynolds brought stability to the diocesan administration.
 He conducted visitations of the entire diocese, which by 1846 included approximately 12,000 Catholics.
-Reynolds published a five-volume work on England and erased the $14,000 diocesan debt left by him.
-On July 3, 1850, Pope Pius IX erected the Diocese of Savannah, removing Georgia from the Diocese of Charleston.
-Reynolds dedicated the Cathedral of Saint John and Saint Finbar in Charleston in April 1854.
+Reynolds erased the $14,000 diocesan debt left him by England.
+In 1850, Pope Pius IX erected the Diocese of Savannah, removing Georgia and Florida from the Diocese of Charleston.
+Reynolds dedicated the Cathedral of Saint John and Saint Finbar in Charleston in 1854.
 Reynolds died in 1855.

-In 1855, Pius IX appointed Patrick Lynch as the new Bishop of Charleston.
+In 1855, Pius IX appointed Monsignor Patrick Lynch as the new Bishop of Charleston.
 A fire in December 1861 destroyed the Cathedral of Saint John and Saint Finbar, the bishop's residence, and the diocesan library.
 In addition, the artillery bombardment of Charleston by the Union Army for nearly two years during the American Civil War closed most of the churches and impoverished their congregations.

-The 1865 burning of Columbia, South Carolina by the Union Army destroyed St. Mary's College, the Sisters' Home, and the Ursuline Convent.
+The 1865 burning of Columbia by the Union Army destroyed St. Mary's College, the Sisters' Home, and the Ursuline Convent.
 By the end of the war in 1865, the diocesan debt exceeded $200,000.
-Lynch began soliciting donations throughout the country for the immediate needs of his diocese and to pay off its debt.
-On March 3, 1868, Pius IX erected the Vicariate Apostolic of North Carolina, removing the state of North Carolina from the Diocese of Charleston.
-The diocese of Charleston now consisted only of South Carolina.
+Lynch began soliciting donations throughout the country to cover the immediate needs of his diocese and to pay off its debt.
+In 1868, Pius IX erected the Vicariate Apostolic of North Carolina, removing the state of North Carolina from the Diocese of Charleston.
+The Diocese of Charleston now consisted of South Carolina.
 Lynch died in 1882.

-Pope Leo XIII appointed Henry P. Northrop, then serving as vicar apostolic of North Carolina, to also served as bishop of Charlotte in 1883.
-Northrup gave up his post as vicar apostolic in 1888 to only serve in the Diocese of Charleston.
-When Northrup died in 1916, Pope Benedict XV named William Russell as the new bishop of Charleston.
-After Russell's death in 1927, Pope Pius XI appointed Emmet M. Walsh of the Diocese of Savannah as his successor.
+Pope Leo XIII appointed Monsignor Henry P. Northrop, then serving as vicar apostolic of North Carolina, to also serve as bishop of Charlotte in 1883.
+Northrop gave up his post as vicar apostolic in 1888 to only serve in Charleston.
+When Northrop died in 1916, Pope Benedict XV named Monsignor William Russell as the new bishop of Charleston.
+After Russell's death in 1927, Pope Pius XI appointed Reverend Emmet M. Walsh of the Diocese of Savannah as his successor.
 During his 22-year tenure in Charleston, Walsh erected 25 new churches, four new hospitals, and two vacation camps for youth.